Airwhale/CRIT/PRODUCT_BRIEF.md

 ---

-CRIT is what I use three nights a week.
+CRIT is a personal tool that I use once a week.
 Engineering side in [ENGINEERING_BRIEF.md](ENGINEERING_BRIEF.md).